+Outpatient diagnostic tests and therapeutic services and supplies

+- X-rays

+- Radiation (radium and isotope) therapy including technician materials and supplies

+- Surgical supplies, such as dressings

+- Splints, casts and other devices used to reduce fractures and dislocations

+- Laboratory tests

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
-X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used Diagnostic mammograms Other outpatient diagnostic tests After you meet your deductible, you pay \$0 for Medicare-covered services.
+- Blood including storage and administration.

+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used

+- Diagnostic mammograms

+- Other outpatient diagnostic tests

+Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.